 I’ve made black bean burgers before and I think this one could use more texture.
 This also might work with leaving some of the walnuts just coarsely chopped – rather than finely chopping them.
 Finally, it could be that some proportion of the beans needs to be specified to be un-mashed.
 I didn’t finely mash the beans but there were mashed ones.

-These burgers are really flavorful and can easily work with a variety of toppings.
+These mushroom and black bean burgers are really flavorful and can easily work with a variety of toppings.
 The combination of the Worcestershire sauce and the vinegar really adds a nice complexity to the taste.
 It also can easily make 7-8 burgers instead of just 6.

 It does take a bit longer than 30 minutes to come together, especially if you’re starting out with raw walnuts that you have to toast like I was, but if you’re not cooking for a large crowd, the leftovers can be frozen and you’ll have a good stash of burgers ready for you the next time you can use a burger on a cold winter day (I’m sure they’d also be great on a grill in warmer climates).